p4lang/ptf/README.md

  * Python 2.7 or 3.x
  * six 1.16.0
- * Scapy 2.4.5 (optional, if you provide other packet manipulation module)
+ * Scapy 2.4.5 (unless you provide another packet manipulation module)
  * pypcap (optional - VLAN tests will fail without this)
  * tcpdump (optional - Scapy will complain if it's missing)